-On Thursday afternoons from September through May, the museum galleries come alive with learners and their families.
+On Thursday afternoons during the school year, the museum galleries come alive with learners and their families.
 Each class begins in the Pennington Family Foundation Education Gallery where families gather to socialize and play before an interactive student-centered tour of selected objects, followed by an art lesson in the museum’s third floor studio.

 Interested in having your homeschoolers participate in MUSE?
-Contact Community and School Programs Coordinator Lucy Perera at firstname.lastname@example.org or 225-389-7200.
+Contact Curator Courtney Taylor for more information at firstname.lastname@example.org or 225-389-7205.

 Students must sign up for one of the three groups to participate.